 Not everyone reacts to stress and negative emotions in the same way.
 Some people can shrug off minor events or take a few days (perhaps weeks) to work through major issues.

 Other people have a hard time coping with anger, stress, sadness, or anxiety on their own.
-They may turn to drug and alcohol abuse as their coping mechanism.
+They may turn to drug and alcohol use as their coping mechanism.
 However, the feeling of calmness or relaxation that addictive substances produce is short-lived and false.
-When dependency turns into addiction, rehab is usually the only way someone can hope to break out of the damaging cycle of drug and alcohol abuse.
+When dependency turns into addiction, rehab is usually the only way someone can hope to break out of the damaging cycle of drug and alcohol use.

 When you or a loved one seek rehab, a meditation therapy program may be one of the treatment options.
 Meditation won’t be the only treatment; it should be used alongside evidence-based options (such as psychotherapy and family therapy) as part of a comprehensive approach.